ARUN-L-KUMAR/movie-review-platform/docs/USER_GUIDE.md

 2. You'll see a search bar at the top of the page
 3. Type in the name of a movie you want to search for
 4. Click the "Search" button or press Enter
+5. Watch the loading indicator while results are fetched

 ## Viewing Movie Details